COLLECTION NOTES

 Although mineral collectors in general eschew polishing along with other forms of alteration, my position is that this fossil wood collection is more on a par with a collection of high end fine minerals, pristine antique glass, or top grade gold and silver antique coins than it is with practically every other petrified wood collection on planet earth.

 I respect collectors with interests other than mine.
 Fossils wood collecting is a great hobby for inquisitive minds with myriad interests and from all backgrounds.
 Some collect wood from as many locations as they can; some collect only huge full rounds so they can hang them on their walls to boost their egos; some collect by species or by country and state.
 I once had a customer who lived in a tiny apartment in New York City who had a collection of tiny, petrified wood specimens.
 All of these are perfectly valid as collections.
 With my personality and collector instincts, honed and variously informed over many decades, three-dimensional specimens such as limbs and logs with perfection and beauty are my quarry.
 If it happens to be an extra-rare species, all the better.
-But I have no interest in rare species specimens that are not perfect and beautiful.
+I have no interest in rare species specimens that are not perfect and beautiful.
 Perfection is an impossible standard.
 Consider a collector of antique plates.
 Would he or she want a display case filled with plates with cracks that are obviously or even unnoticeably glued?
 Would a coin collector be happy with a coin that was glued or filled or so worn or scratched that you can barely read the date?
 I would not.
 I prefer unglued perfection.
 Top grade fossil wood is rare … very rare, absolutely rarer than gold.

 I am grateful to have discovered such a fulfilling field for collecting.
 These days I still rock hunt about fifty days a year, mostly by picking up tiny agates on the beaches of Oregon.
 Occasionally I find a killer.